Fast-Spreading Wildfire Forces Evacuations In Idyllwild

 IDYLLWILD (CBSLA) – A fast-growing wildfire in the rural Riverside County community of Idyllwild in the San Jacinto Mountains has forced evacuations Wednesday afternoon.

 The Cranston Fire broke out sometime before noon off Highway 74, between Hemet and Mountain Center.
-By 2 p.m., the fire had grown to about 800 acres, the U.S. Forest Service reports.
+By 4 p.m., the fire had grown to about 1,200 acres and was zero percent contained, the U.S. Forest Service reports.

-Mandatory evacuations had been issued for southwest Idyllwild.
-It’s unclear if any structures were threatened.
+Mandatory evacuations had been issued for Idyllwild, Pine Cove and Fern Valley.

+As of 4 p.m.
+110 homes had been evacuated, 600 structures were threatened and 3,800 customers in the Idyllwild area were without power, according to the U.S. Forest Service.

 The fire was growing at a “rapid rate of spread,” the San Bernardino National Forest tweeted.